ildar-shaimordanov/my-scripts/cmd/cmdize/README.md

 # OPTIONS

 * `/HELP`        - Show this help and description.
 * `/HELP-MORE`   - Show more details.
 * `/HELP-DEVEL`  - Show extremely detailed help including internal details.
+* `/HELP-README` - Generate a text for a README file
 * `/L` - Show the list of supported file extensions and applicable options.
 * `/E` - Set an engine for using as a the script runner.
 * `/W` - Set the alternative engine (for VBScript only).